3 week long course

 III.
 Communication topics: introducing oneself and other people, greetings and farewells, personal information, free time, life at university, cultural and social life, shopping, everyday life dialogues, renting an apartment.

-The cost of access codes to the electronic version of the textbooks* is 810 PLN.
-Payment has to be transferred into the individual bank account number assigned to each student (the account number same as for the tuition fees).
-Please write your name and „textbooks” as the title of the transfer. deadline for payment is 31 August 2022.
+Payment has to be transferred into the individual bank account number assigned to each student (the same account number as for the tuition fees).
+Please write your name and ” pre-course+textbooks” as the title of the bank transfer.
+The deadline for payment is 18 August 2023.

 *Titles of the textbooks: